blbadger/blbadger.github.io/grid-map.md

 ![t=0.5 shifted map]({{https://blbadger.github.io}}/grid_map/cossin_0.8t_shifted.png)

 Euler's formula has been used to estimate the trajectory of unsolvable differential equaitons.
-Here it is used with dliberately large values of delta_t in order to demonstrate a mapping that changes from a continuous trajectory to a discrete-like map.
+Here it is used with deliberately large values of delta_t in order to demonstrate a mapping that changes from a continuous trajectory to a discrete-like map.
 Observe what happens with increases in the step size:

 delta_t = 0.05
 ![t=0.05 map]({{https://blbadger.github.io}}/grid_map/cossin_0.05t.png)